Regulatory actions for Aug. 16, 2023

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amicus, Arcellx, Avidity, Biocorrx, Biostax, Immpact, Oncusp, Pfizer, Thryv, Tiziana, Venatorx, Wugen.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Angiodynamics, Cathvision, Tampro, Welldoc.

 Briefs